IFI Design Distinction Awards (IFI DDA)

 Students must enter under the Student category, regardless of their projects’ relation to other categories.

 Eligible projects must be design works produced within the last three years.
-For 2019 entries this means projects completed no earlier than 1 January 2016.
 Works do not have to have been built for consideration in the Student category only.

 IFI DDA Professional Entry Fee: $250 USD